We all understand this approach helps us avoid N+1 hits to the database, right?

 AttributeError: Cannot find 'book' on Tag object, 'book' is an invalid parameter to prefetch_related()

-Go to the docs as a usual?
-No!.
+Go to the docs as usual?
+No!

 In [35]: vars(Tag)